sethworks/DiskSmartInfo/docs/en-us/Get-DiskSmartInfo.md

 If there are no such an attributes for a disk, that disk is not shown.

-This can be changed by SuppressEmptySmartData config parameter.
+This can be changed by SuppressResultsWithEmptySmartData config parameter.

 For more information, see about_DiskSmartInfo_config.